Total Extreme Wrestling: Total Extreme Wrestling 2020

 On December 8, 2018, it was announced that Total Extreme Wrestling 2020 (TEW 2020) is in development with an estimate release of April 2020.
 The announcement stated that Ryland had completely rewritten the code before reinserting older features to make the game "effectively a much sharper, quicker, more intuitive, better quality piece of work" and promised that TEW 2020 would be "the biggest jump forward in terms of quality the series has ever seen".

-The developer's journal, beginning on the day of the announcement, was split into multiple phases, the first phase being announcements of new and returning features which had already been added beginning December 10, 2018 and ending July 12, 2019, while the second phase, which began July 29, 2019 and is currently ongoing, is a "live" journal discussing features currently being worked on and the current level of completion of the default game world, "The Cornellverse".
+The developer's journal, beginning on the day of the announcement, was split into multiple phases, the first phase being announcements of new and returning features which had already been added beginning December 10, 2018, and ending July 12, 2019, while the second phase, which began July 29, 2019, and is currently ongoing, is a "live" journal discussing features currently being worked on and the current level of completion of the default game world, "The Cornellverse".
 Some of the highly-requested features added include playing as a company's developmental territory and giving the player more control over house shows.

 Another feature introduced was that of attributes, replacing the old "personality" and "lifestyle" systems.
 In an interview with My Games Lounge, Ryland said that "it was nice to do a spring clean of the code" as re-writing the code is what allowed him to add so many new features.

-On March 28, 2020 the release date of TEW 2020 was announced as April 23 for the trial version, and April 30 for the full retail version.
+On March 28, 2020, the release date of TEW 2020 was announced as April 23 for the trial version, and April 30 for the full retail version.
 On April 25, the game's release date was pushed back to May 14.

+Total Extreme Wrestling IX

+On July 1, 2024, Adam Ryland announced that Grey Dog Software would be releasing TEW IX in August of 2024.